 Two days later, the patient treated with Xiaflex returns to the office and receives a local anesthetic to numb the affected area.
 Then, Dr. Swigart says, “I manipulate the finger passively, stretch it and straighten it out, and then break the cord, nonsurgically.”
 Patients wear a splint at night to hold the finger straight and prevent it from curling up again.
 Some require physical therapy to help expand range of motion in fingers that haven’t been used for a while.

 The surgical procedure and Xiaflex are about equally effective, Dr. Swigart says, and both bring lasting results.
 But, she says, “It’s common for Dupuytren’s to recur, sometimes vigorously.”

 What makes Yale Medicine's approach to Dupuytren’s contracture unique?

-Because they participate in clinical trials, Yale Medicine’s physicians are often among the first to use new therapies, such as Xiaflex, which even now is not widely available in community hospitals, says Dr. Swigart who has honed her skills using Xiaflex over many procedures.
+Because they participate in clinical trials, Yale Medicine’s physicians are often among the first to use new therapies.
+These include Xiaflex, which even now is not widely available in community hospitals, says Dr. Swigart, who has honed her skills using Xiaflex over many procedures.
 “The more you do this, the better you get at it,” she says.

 “Not everyone is the ideal candidate for Xiaflex,” Dr. Swigart says.
 “Some patients come in and request it specifically, but it’s not right for them.
 Others come in expecting to need surgery, and we can introduce this as a really good option.
 So you really want to find a surgeon who is comfortable and has experience doing both types of treatments.”